pmongeon/qsslab/content/authors/philippe-mongeon/_index.md

 ---
 title: Philippe Mongeon
-role: Assistant Professor, School of Information Management, Dalhousie University
+role: Associate Professor, Department of Information Science, Dalhousie University
 avatar_filename: avatar.jpg
 superuser: false
-#bio: "I am an assistant professor at the
+#bio: "I am an Associate Professor at the
 #[School of Information Management](https://www.dal.ca/faculty/management/school-of-information-management.html) at Dalhousie University,
 #director of the Quantitative Science Studies Lab,
 #and associate member of the